 Test Your IQ For Modern Sofas

 Cabriole is a term that was used to describe a carriage or a cab in the 18th Century.
 This sofa looks a bit like the cab seat’s structure with the trim of the back curving into arms in one seamless sweep of exposed wood.
-The wood trim may display baroque styling with elaborate carvings, which is set off by the simplicity of fitted upholstery.
-There are no back cushions.
+Set off by the simplicity of fitted upholstery, the wood displays a baroque styling with elaborate carvings.
+Lastly, there are no back cushions.

 ENGLISH ROLL-ARM SOFA

 This sofa was made famous by English furniture-maker George Smith, who calls it the Standard Arm Signature Sofa.
-The style is characterized by a high back and low arms tucked into the sides, which gives the structure a casual and relaxed appearance.
+A high back and low arms at the sides characterise this sofa, making the structure more relaxed and casual in appearance.
 Some English Roll Arm sofas wear a ‘skirt’, concealing its feet, and they have padded loose seats and back cushions.
 The versatility of this sofa design ensures that it will never go out of style.
-The English Roll Arm sofa is also known as the Bridgewater sofa.
+A less common name for the English Roll Arm sofa is the Bridgewater sofa.

 THE KNOLE SOFA

 The Knole sofa was specifically created in the 17th Century for the historical Knole House, an estate home in Kent, England.
 Thereafter, the fashion caught on, and modern reproductions still preserve the stately curvature of the original design.
-It is also known as the ‘Knole settee’as it features deep seats and a high back and sides.
-The closed-in framework was meant to ward off the cold in draughty old English castles, but it also afforded some privacy, a fact that some aristocratic ladies of Tudor England used to full advantage.
+Also known as the ‘Knole settee’, this sofa features deep seats, with a high back and sides.
+Some aristocratic ladies of Tudor England took full advantage the fact that the closed-in framework that warded off the cold common in draughty old English castles.
 The Knole sofa usually has decorative wooden finials on the sofa back, to which the adjustable side arms are tied with braids and tassels.

 THE CAMELBACK SOFA

 Besides the hump, another attribute that distinguishes the Camelback sofa is its widely-flared arms that roll outwards and can be used to lean against.
-The angle of the back is slightly inclined to allow people to sit in a less rigid posture.
+With a slight incline in the back, this sofa allows people to sit in a less rigid posture.
 The Camelback has been in existence since the 18th Century and was first made popular by the English cabinetmaker, Chippendale.
 There are many variations of this style in the market.
 Designers have added their own unique twists to the basic structure, and one Camelback is very unlikely to look like another.

 THE LAWSON SOFA

-The Lawson sofa was designed for a famous 20th Century financier called Thomas Lawson.
+The famous 20th Century financier, Thomas Lawson, commissioned the design of the Lawson sofa.
 Tired of Victorian frills and fusses, he ordered his furniture-maker to think of a sofa that chose simplicity and comfort over stately style.
 The original design has three attached back pillows above three seat cushions.
 The arms are lower than the back.
-The back is not upright, but pitched at a very restful angle.
+The back is not upright but pitched at a very restful angle.
 Sometimes, the Lawson sofa is dressed in a skirt.
-Because of the positioning of its arms, the Lawson is considered to be the sofa that is best suited for afternoon naps.
+The Lawson is the ideal sofa for the afternoon nap because of the positioning of its arms.

 THE CHESTERFIELD SOFA

-Chesterfield sofa was created for Phillip Stanhope, Earl of Chesterfield in the 17th century.
+In the 17th century, the Earl of Chesterfield, Phillip Stanhope, commissioned the creation of what we now know as the Chesterfield sofa.
 A trendsetter during his times, Stanhope wanted his furniture man to come up with a design that allowed a gentleman to sit comfortably without wrinkling his garments.
 The result was a sofa design with a buttoned and quilted back, rolled arms, nailhead trim and low seat base.
 An ageless, timeless, male masterpiece.
-At the time of his death, Phillip Stanhope was visited by his godson.
+Phillip Stanhope’s godson was visiting him at the time of his death.
 From his deathbed, a very sick Stanhope called upon his butler to “give the gentleman a chair”.
 The butler took this last command from his master quite literally, and after Stanhope’s passing, he went against the wishes of the family and insisted that the godson go back home with the original Chesterfield.